 You may find out their content is even better than yours.

-Run a contest or some other promotion that gets your customers to break out their cameras and start filming.
+Run a contest or another promotion that lets your customers break out their cameras and start filming.

 7. Email videos to your subscribers

-Remember earlier I said we could use the videos from your YouTube channel on multiple platforms?
+Remember earlier, we said to use the videos from your YouTube channel on multiple platforms?